caiusCitiriga/smart-cli/readme.md

     value: string;
 }
 ```
-If you need the user to pass more informations along with a flag, or just want to provide a handy shortcut for multiple flags, you can laverage the flag options property.
+If you need the user to pass more informations along with a flag, or just want to provide a handy shortcut for multiple flags, you can leverage the flag options property.

 This allows the **Parser** to extract more than one value from a single flag.
 These values will be then pushed inside the **options** array on the **Flag** that you recieve in the callback.
 In this way you can use that information.